mindSDB vs Microsoft Power BI Copilot: which is better for governed Q&A (SSO/RBAC, audit logs, and reviewable SQL)?

 Tradeoffs & Limitations:

-2. Microsoft Power BI Copilot (Best for Power BI-centric organizations)
+2. Microsoft Power BI Copilot (Best for natural language within Power BI)

 What it does well: